 \section{Application: Parameter Estimation in a Swarm Model}

-In this section, we study the paths of persistence diagrams which arise in models of collective motion as described in the introduction.
-We perform simulations using a swarm model and use kernel support vector regression to estimate model parameters.
-In particular, all of our methods only use unidentified position data from the swarms: we have access to position data for a collection of agents at each time step, but we do not have information regarding how individual particles move over time.
-This restriction disqualifies the use of classical order parameters which make use of velocity information, such as group polarization and (absolute) angular momentum, to classify collective behavior.
-Thus, we estimate the model parameters purely by using the evolution of the \emph{shape} of the swarm over time.
+In this section, we study the paths of persistence diagrams which arise in models of collective motion.
+We consider a swarm model and use kernel support vector regression to estimate model parameters purely by using the evolution of the \emph{shape} of the swarm over time.
+In particular, all of our methods only use unidentified position data from the swarms: we do not have information regarding how individual particles move over time.
+This restriction disqualifies the use of classical order parameters which make use of velocity information to classify collective behavior.

-We study the 3D D'Orsogna model~\cite{dorsogna_self-propelled_2006} for collective motion.
-The evolving shape of a single swarm simulation is seen in~\Cref{fig:swarm}.
-The swarm is initialized with random positions and velocities, and the disordered nature of collective motion can be seen at $t=5$.
-After a period of time, the swarm moves into a more organized structure roughly in the shape of a torus at $t=150$.
-Finally, given enough time, the swarm settles into steady-state behavior in the shape of a sphere at $t=350$.
+We study the 3D D'Orsogna model~\cite{dorsogna_self-propelled_2006} for collective motion. \Cref{fig:swarm} depicts a single swarm simulation at various time steps, and demonstrates how the global shape of the swarm evolves over time.
 The exact organization of the swarm over time will depend on the $(C, \ell)$ parameters, which we have chosen to be $(0.6, 0.3)$ in the figure.
 The stable structures of these swarms are studied and organized into a phase diagram in~\cite{nguyen_thermal_2012}.

-Previous studies~\cite{bhaskar_analyzing_2019, xian_capturing_2020} have successfully applied persistent homology to classify swarms based on the 2D D'Orsogna and 2D Vicsek models, using a feature map called crocker plots.
-Both of these studies use a collection of simulations generated using a fixed finite set of model parameters, and use clustering methods such as $k$-medoids to classify the simulations into clusters based on the fixed set of parameters.
+Previous studies~\cite{bhaskar_analyzing_2019, xian_capturing_2020} have successfully applied persistent homology to classify swarms based on the 2D D'Orsogna and 2D Vicsek models, using a feature map called CROCKER plots.
+Both of these studies use a collection of simulations generated using a fixed finite set of model parameters, and use clustering methods to classify the simulations into clusters based on the fixed set of parameters.
 In contrast, our experiments use the 3D D'Orsogna model, and our model parameters are chosen uniformly at random within a specified region in parameter space.
 Rather than using classification algorithms which only work for a finite number of model parameters, we use regression to perform parameter estimation.